 The college is continuously investing in its online teaching platform to meet the increasing demand of distance learning course.
-Revenue and profit have seen a slight decrease in 2023 as compared to 2022 due to slightly lower intake.
+Revenue and profit have seen a slight increased in 2024 as compared to 2023.

 The directors are pleased with the underlying performance of the company and consider it to be well placed to capitalise on these investments in the coming years.